Множинна мієлома

 Pathologic (fragility) fractures (ie, fractures that occur with minimal or no trauma) are common, and vertebral collapse may lead to spinal cord compression and paraplegia.

-Peripheral neuropathy, carpal tunnel syndrome (especially with associated amyloid disease), abnormal bleeding, and symptoms of hypercalcemia (eg, polydipsia, dehydration) are common.
+Peripheral neuropathy, carpal tunnel syndrome (especially in patients with amyloidosis), abnormal bleeding, and symptoms of hypercalcemia (eg, polydipsia, dehydration) are common.

 Lymphadenopathy and hepatosplenomegaly are unusual.